On addition of 1-handles with chart loops to 2-dimensional braids: Unbraiding 2-dimensional braids without branch points

 \begin{proof}[Proof of Theorem \ref{thm5}] The chart $\Gamma$ consists of several loops with the label $(1)$.
 Applying a CI-M2-move to a chart loop $E$ and $H=1(1,0)$, and then sliding an end of $H$ along $E$, the union of $E$ and $H$ is deformed to $H=h'(1,n)$ for a 1-handle $h'=\alpha \rho \alpha^{-1}$ and an integer $n$, where $\rho$ is a closed path in $\partial N(F)$ with a base point $x'$ such that the projection of $\rho$ to $F$ is $E$, and $\alpha$ is a path in $\partial N(F)$ connecting the base point $x$ of the knot group $G(F)$ and $x'$; thus we can eliminate $E$.
 Repeat this process to every loop and $H$, and the chart loops gather on $H$ with presentation $h(1, n')$ for a 1-handle $h$ attached to $F$ and an integer $n'$.
 Then, by applying 1-handle moves (\ref{eq2}), and applying (\ref{eq1}) if necessary, $(F, \Gamma) +1(1,0)$ is deformed to $(F, \emptyset) + h(1, \delta)$, where $\delta \in \{0, 1\}$. \end{proof}

 Now, we consider $(F, \Gamma)$ for any surface-knot $F$ and a chart $\Gamma$ without black vertices.
 Let $N$ be the degree of $\Gamma$.

-Recall that a chart edge connected with a white vertex is called a {\it middle edge} if it is the middle of adjacent three edges around the white vertex with coherent orientations, and it is called a {\it non-middle edge} if it is not a middle edge.
 Among the 6 edges connected with a white vertex, we will call {\it diagonal edges} a pair of edges between which there are two edges on each side; there are three pairs of diagonal edges, one consisting of middle edges, and the other two consisting of non-middle edges.
-We denote by $h(a,b)$ a 1-handle $h$ with a chart without black vertices, attached to $F$, such that the chart is contained in the union of regular neighborhoods of the core loop and cocore in $F$, and the cocore (respectively the core loop) presents a braid $a$ and $b$ respectively.
+We denote by $h(a,b)$ a 1-handle $h$ with a chart without black vertices, attached to $F$, such that the chart is contained in the union of regular neighborhoods of the core loop and cocore in $F$, and the cocore and the core loop present braids $a$ and $b$, respectively.
 Note that $a$ and $b$ are commutative, and for any commutative braids $a$ and $b$, $h(a,b)$ is well-defined \cite{N}.
 In this paper, we consider 1-handles with chart loops, in the form $h(\sigma_i, e)$, $h(\sigma_i, \sigma_j^{\epsilon})$, and $h(e,e)$, where $i,j \in \{1.\ldots,N-1\}, |i-j|>1$ and $\epsilon \in \{+1, -1\}$.

 \begin{remark} By the following lemma, we see that a 1-handle $H=h(a,b)$ is not determined from the presentation; a 2-dimensional braid with repeated pattern is a special case where the presentation is well-defined.
 In order to make the presentation well-defined, it is necessary to determine the region which contains the chart associated with $H$, and further it is necessary to assign the place where we attach $H$. \end{remark}